A project is considered NEW if:

 HCTF funds multi-year projects one year at a time – you must submit a continuing application each year of the project.
 If you are beginning a new project and are unsure of the number of years you will be requesting funding for, use this form and provide an estimate of future funding requests in the Multi-Year Budget table.
 Do not submit a new, single-year proposal each year.

-If you have an idea for a new enhancement project or need to do some initial planning before submitting a full new Enhancement proposal, you may apply for seed funding of up to $5,000.
-Seed funding is:
+If you have an idea for a new enhancement project but need to do some initial planning before submitting a full new Enhancement proposal, you may apply for seed funding of up to $5,000.

-- Not for small projects under $5,000 that are regular enhancement projects or for “on-the-ground” activities;
+- Are not for small projects under $5,000 that are regular enhancement projects;

 A project is considered to be Continuing if: